Sashafirce/Hyggeland-project-Data-analysis/README.md

 2. Limitations & Alternatives:

     - Limited price variation for elasticity led to weak regression power.
-Could expand via synthetic price testing or A/B tests.
+It could be expanded via synthetic price testing or A/B tests.

     - No gender data meant customer segmentation was limited.
 Inferred behaviour via spend, quantity, and region instead.